Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 }
 ```

-When a thread block contains multiple warps, synchronization becomes essential.
 Utilizing shared memory to store the sum computed by each warp and subsequently reducing these sums as previously described enables the calculation of a thread block's total sum.

 ```C++